 Although it is the responsibility of the governing body to ensure that the school meets its statutory obligations from September 2015, under a new Common Inspection Framework, Ofsted inspections will make judgement on healthy eating throughout the school, in classrooms through learning, as well as in the provision of school food.

-The following documents were originally on the School Food Plan website (closing end of March 20190) and have been reproduced and provided under the Open Government Licence.
+The following documents were originally on the School Food Plan website (closed end of March 2019) and have been reproduced and provided under the Open Government Licence.
 Terms can be found at: http://www.nationalarchives.gov.uk/doc/open-government-licence

 Childhood obesity plan

-There has been the introduction of universal infant free school meals, the introduction of cooking and nutrition on the curriculum for Key Stages 1, 2 and 3 and mandatory school food standards (discussed earlier).
-The Government also delivers the Healthy Food Schemes - Healthy Start, School Fruit and Vegetable and the Nursery Milk schemes.
+There has also been the introduction of universal infant free school meals, the introduction of cooking and nutrition on the curriculum for Key Stages 1, 2 and 3 and mandatory school food standards.
+The Government also delivers the Healthy Food Schemes - Healthy Start, School Fruit and Vegetables, National School Milk Subsidy, and Nursery Milk schemes.

 The Education and Training Inspectorate (ETI) previously monitored compliance to the nutritional standards, however due to a lack of funding, this is no longer the case.
 Compliance is therefore monitored, with the Education Authority, via catering supervisors, catering managers, and ultimately the Regional Food in Schools Coordinator.
 The Regional Food in Schools Coordinator acts as an expert advisor to the Department of Education on school food and nutrition.